 We have two application windows:

-Window #1 (for fall semester): Applications accepted until June 1.
+Window #1 (for fall semester): Applications are accepted until June 1.

-The accepted applications will be notified in late July for August school start.
+The accepted applications will be notified in late July for the August school start.

-Window #2 (for spring semester): Applications accepted until November 1.
+Window #2 (for spring semester): Applications are accepted until November 1.

-The accepted applicants will be notified in late December for January school start.
+The accepted applicants will be notified in late December for the January school start.

 Applications may be submitted at any time, but will only be reviewed after the two primary review deadlines.

 - Request for Information Packet- Personal & Military information, including housing, education, and injury information

 - Personal Statement outlining education, career, and personal goals